open-telemetry/opentelemetry-specification/specification/api-propagators.md

 </details>

-Propagators leverage the underlying Context layer to inject and extract data for each concern, such as traces, metrics and correlation context.
+Propagators leverage the underlying `Context` to inject and extract data for each cross-cutting concern, such as traces and metrics.

 Propagators API consists of the following formats: